kbroman/CoxMapV3/README.md

 ### Outline of analysis

-1. Run `R/reorder_genfiles.R` to create the crimap input files in the Build39 order.
+1. Run `R/reorder_genfiles.R` to create the crimap input files in the build 39 order.
 Uses `Data/final_gen.tgz` and creates a set of files in `WorkV3/`.

    You can similarly run `R/subset_genfiles.R`.
-This creates crimap input files in `WorkV3b/` that have the markers with Build39 positions, but without reordering the positions.
+This creates crimap input files in `WorkV3b/` that have the subset of markers with build 39 positions, but without reordering the positions.

 2. Within the `WorkV3/` directory: